greg-han/ginger/README.md

 * Clicking on `arXivSearch` in the upper left corner will take you to the search page.
 * `DefaultSearch` (If topics form is empty) will search for "Computer Science Psychiatry Data Science Machine Learning"
-* If you fill the search form with input, and click on `Search` you will search the topics in the search form!
+* If you fill the search form with input, and click on `Search` you will search the topics in the search form! eg. you can input "Biology Crispr Data Science" into the search bar and click Search and it will return a list that attempts to match those topics.
 * You will need to wait as the app calls the arVix api.
 This may take upwards of 10 seconds.
 (Ideally api call would be on the backend).
 * Once you see the results, the information is loaded into a redux store.
 * Click on an article name to receive a brief summary as well as a list of authors